-- Clinicians may not receive compensation for passive activities such as merely attending a conference or listening to a sales pitch.
+- Clinicians may not receive compensation for passive activities such as attending a conference or listening to a sales presentation.

-- Participation in “ghost-writing” is prohibited (written material that is officially credited to someone other than the writer of the material).
+- Participation in “ghost-writing” (written material that is officially credited to someone other than the writer of the material) is prohibited.